xenforo-ltd/docs/docs/devs/development-tools.md

 ## Development commands

-XF 2.0 ships with a number of general development and add-on CLI commands which are aimed to help you develop more efficiently or even possibly automate/script some common processes.
+XenForo ships with a number of general development and add-on CLI commands which are aimed to help you develop more efficiently or even possibly automate/script some common processes.

 In this section we'll go through some of the common tools and explain what they do.